netneutrality/savetheinternet.in/README.md

 ## Help us ##
-Help us by [reporting issues, suggestions](https://github.com/netneutrality/savetheinternet.in/issues), or contributing to the code.
+Help us by [reporting issues and by giving suggestions](https://github.com/netneutrality/savetheinternet.in/issues), or contributing to the code.

 If you'd like to join our discussions, please contact us via email.